Prayer for Canonization

 DETROIT, MI (27 JUNE 2017) – The Capuchin Franciscan Order of St. Joseph in Detroit has announced that the date for the Father Solanus Casey beatification ceremony will be Saturday, November 18, 2017 at Ford Field in Detroit.
 This follows the historic announcement by Pope Francis on May 4 that Father Solanus Casey will be elevated to Blessed in the Roman Catholic Church.
 Details on the Fr.
 Solanus Casey beatification ceremony, including ceremony time, will be released in the coming weeks and available at solanuscasey.org/beatification.
-Ticket information will be made available by August 15.
+Ticket information will be made available in August.
 Ford Field will be configured to accommodate approximately 60,000 guests for the ceremony.

 A member of the Capuchin Franciscan Order of St. Joseph in Detroit and one of the co-founders of the city’s Capuchin Soup Kitchen, Father Solanus Casey was born November 25, 1870 and died July 31, 1957.
 He will be the second American-born male to be beatified.
 The first is Father Stanley Rother, a North American priest who died in 1981 and will also be beatified later this year.
 A photograph of Father Solanus Casey is available here.
 For questions about the beatification ceremony, please call the Solanus Center at 313-579-2100 ext.
 0 or email email@example.com.